 I have a soft spot for religion.
 And even for religions.
 However, many so-called religious views and people fill me with despair (and sorely try my claims to compassion).
 So I was not entirely surprised some time ago to receive a short appreciative note about my writing from someone who has been significantly helped by my books but wishes that I could personally be “less religious”.

 Frankly, although religious impulses drive my life, my work and my thinking, I don’t see myself as conventionally religious.
 (And as an interfaith, spiritually inclusive teacher and minister, the conventionally religious certainly don’t offer me an unconditional welcome.)
-Nonetheless, it’s clear that for many people – and many of my friends and acquaintances among them – holding onto any remnants of connection to organized or institutionalized religion, as I do, is worse than misguided.
+Nonetheless, it’s clear that for many people – friends and acquaintances among them – holding onto any remnants of connection to organised religion, as I seem to do, is worse than misguided.
 For them, religion has come to be associated with divisiveness, self-righteousness, arrogance, sexism, homophobia and unrelenting global violence.
-Far worse than mere foolishness, religion has, from that perspective, little or nothing to recommend it to a contemporary world seeking greater peace and justice or simple kindness.
+Far worse than mere foolishness, religion has, from that perspective, little or nothing to recommend it.

-But the tragic part of that perspective is that it leaves out the essential spirituality that not only sustains any genuine religious impulses but effortlessly transcends them.
+But the tragic part of that perspective is that it leaves out the essential spirituality that not only sustains any genuine religious impulses but also and effortlessly transcends them.
 This is the spirituality that heals and unifies; that “belongs” to everyone and to no one; that consoles and strengthens; that seeks to create “heaven” on this flawed, beloved earth; that uses us – all of us – as its instruments.
 This is the spirituality that does, almost miraculously, survive within the religions as well as way beyond them.
-It survives the arrogance, the power seeking, the sexism, racism and homophobia, and the gross lack of love – although it certainly doesn’t do so uniformly.
+It survives the arrogance, the power seeking, the gross lack of love – although it certainly doesn’t do so uniformly.

 Forgiveness, tolerance, understanding and compassion: these are the essential constituents of what’s widely known as “the Golden Rule”: “Do to others as you would have them do to you.”
 In other words, let your knowledge of what you most want (or dread) dictate and guide your conduct.
 Know that you are making choices and that your choices have consequences.